A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Empowering epiMOX with the SUIHTER epidemiological model

-The solid curves displayed in Figure \ref{fig:suihter} represent the time evolution of the different compartments in the $3$ considered scenarios, while the shaded region surrounding each curve represents the 95\% confidence interval associated with the probabilistic characterization of the model parameters.
-As expected, when more severe restrictions are imposed the epidemic curve evolves faster towards its flattening, even if these results seem to indicate that, considering the timing for this stricter restrictions, it may be by now too late to obtain a significant drop of the number of fatalities.
-Indeed, the cumulative deaths that amounts today at $47,870$ will overcome the impressive threshold of approximately $90,000$ on February 1st for \textit{Scenario~$0$}, while \textit{Scenarios~$1$} and~$2$ would allow to lower this estimate down to $86,617$ and $84,076$, respectively.
+The solid curves displayed in Figure \ref{fig:forecast_mcmc} represent the time evolution of the mean value of the different compartments in the three considered scenarios, while the shaded region surrounding each curve represents the 95\% confidence interval associated with the probabilistic characterization of the model parameters.

-A second set of simulations has been performed using the calibrated model and imposing that the same restrictions would be kept for a shorter time range and in fact relaxed on December 15th.
-(This strategy would be pursued to comply with an increasing demand for reopening most commercial and social activities in view of Christmas holidays.)

-This restriction relaxation is considered in three new scenarios (named $3$, $4$ and $5$), which evolve before December 15th as scenarios~$0$, $1$ and~$2$, respectively.
-The results, which are presented in Figure~\ref{fig:suihter2}, show that interventions with a limited time range of application may impair the effect of the restrictions.
-Public authorities should carefully weight whether a lighter restriction over a longer time frame could be more effective than a stricter one that however ends too early.

-To better appreciate the comparison between the 6 scenarios, in Figure \ref{fig:scenario_diff} we report the differences in terms of \textit{cumulative deaths} with respect to Scenario~$0$.
-The positive contribution given by the additional restrictions in Scenarios~$1$ and $2$ are clearly highlighted, as well as the negative effect of the relaxation at December 15th for all scenarios which partially impairs the results obtained by the previous stricter restrictions.

-A similar comparison on the number of patients \textit{hosted in ICUs} is reported in Figure \ref{fig:scenario_diff2} where the effect of the relaxation on December 15th amounts to an increase exceeding 200 units for both Scenarios~$3$ and $4$.